-To the casual observer, the prime minister and the six State premiers appear to be extremely powerful individuals.
+To the casual observer, the Australian prime minister and the six State premiers appear to have considerable power.
 As the leader of the majority party in their lower houses, they are also the leader of their respective governments.
-By extension, the prime minister is seen as the titular leader of Australia and the Premiers as leaders of their respective States.
+By extension, the prime minister is seen as the leader of Australia and the Premiers as leaders of their respective States.
 They also lead the cabinet, represent Australia or their State abroad and are usually the most visible government figure in the media.
 When it comes to making or reforming legislation, their power is substantial.
 Each leads the legislative program in their parliament, so it is unlikely that a proposed bill would pass through the party room and the cabinet without the support of the prime minister or the premier.
-However their law-making power is far from absolute.
+Despite all this, their law-making power is far from absolute.
 The prime minister and premiers can have a considerable influence on changes to the law but they are also constrained by certain factors.

 There are several ways that the prime minister or premier can influence law-making and law reform:

 As party leader.
 As leader of the governing party, the prime minister or premier is a powerful figure within the party.
 He or she usually decides ministerial appointments and can replace ministers in a reshuffle.
 He or she may also have a strong, even forceful personality.
 These factors generally mean that others in the party will follow the prime minister or premier’s lead with regard to suggested changes to the legislation.
 This can depend on the prime minister or premier’s leadership style: some have been strong, assertive or even autocratic within the party, while others have employed a more democratic approach.

 As head of the cabinet.
 As leader of the cabinet, the prime minister or premier plays a lead role in developing, shaping and approving the legislative program of the government.
 He or she might instruct ministers to draft particular bills or amendments or veto those suggested by other ministers.
 It is unlikely that a bill would be raised in parliament by a government MP if it did not have the support of the prime minister or premier.